 I wouldn’t freeze oyster stew, as the milk products would separate.

-If you find fresh oysters however, shucked oysters can be frozen for up to 6 weeks.
+If you find fresh oysters, however, shucked oysters can be frozen for up to 6 weeks.

 I found some great oysters at Costco in November, but they were gone in a flash.
-Grab some when you find them fresh and at a good price so you can enjoy them after Chrismas Eve is long gone but the weather is still cold.
+Grab some when you find them fresh and at a good price so you can enjoy them after Christmas Eve is long gone but the weather is still cold.

 Other Great Cold Weather Recipes

-Here are a few of my favorite recipes for cold weather cooking:
+Here are a few of my favorite recipes for cold-weather cooking:

 Oyster Stew